FinalBurn Alpha Tutorial

 - Save as PDF or any common doc format

 About FinalBurn Alpha

-This tutorial is to help you with Windows version of FinalBurn Alpha.
-Many consider it to be the #1 arcade emulator!
-Mame, of course, is a top arcade emulator.
-But Mame lacks in features.
+This tutorial is to help you with the Windows version of FinalBurn Alpha.
+It's a great arcade emulator supporting Neo-Geo, Capcom, Konami, and Cave games.
+MAME, of course, is a top arcade emulator as well.
+But yet, MAME lacks in features.
 That's where FinalBurn Alpha shines.
 FinalBurn Alpha's only drawback is that it can be buggy.
 Certain features need to be tweaked in order to work.

-*If you would like to download FinalBurn Alpha, I have it in my emulators page.
+*If you would like to download FinalBurn Alpha, I have it on my emulators page.

 64-bit and 32-bit versions